Ready for Love (Mott the Hoople song)

 "Ready for Love" is a song written by Mick Ralphs that was first released by his band Mott the Hoople on their 1972 album All the Young Dudes.
 After Ralphs left Mott the Hoople to join Bad Company, a revamped version of the song was released on his new band's 1974 debut album, Bad Company.
-Although not released as a single, the Bad Company version became a popular radio song, and has appeared on many of Bad Company's live and compilation albums.
+Although not released as a single, the Bad Company version became a popular radio song; it has appeared on many of Bad Company's live and compilation albums.

 Mott the Hoople version

 Mott the Hoople recorded "Ready for Love" on their 1972 album All the Young Dudes.
-On the album "Ready for Love" segues into another Ralphs' composition, the instrumental "After Lights".
+On the album, "Ready for Love" segues into another Ralphs' composition, the instrumental "After Lights".
 Allmusic critic Dave Thompson described "After Lights" as "a virtuoso afterglow, and...one of Ralphs' most tasteful displays ever."

 Ralphs sang the lead vocal on the Mott the Hoople version of the song, but he was unhappy with it and had wanted Ian Hunter to sing the lead vocal, but the song was outside of Hunter's range.
 Ralphs desire for a stronger lead singer to perform this song helped lead to the formation of Bad Company, as he felt Paul Rodgers' would be able to perform the song to his liking.
 Thompson feels that Ralphs' vocal performance ironically makes the Mott the Hoople version preferable to the Bad Company version, stating that "the fact that the vocals are so uncertain adds a weight to the lyric which Rodgers' self-assured bellow was just a little too blasé to capture."

 In his contemporary review of All the Young Dudes, Rolling Stone critic Bud Scoppa regarded "Ready for Love" as being "the best [Ralphs has] ever done."
 Allmusic critic Stephen Thomas Erlewine referred to "Ready for Love"/"After Lights" as a "highlight" of All the Young Dudes.
 The Dispatch critic Dink Lorance called "Ready for Love"/"After Lights" his favorite track on the album.
 Los Angeles Times critic Richard Cromelin described "Ready to Love" as "a sledgehammer rocker that tends to grow on you."
 Pitchfork critic Joe Tangari said that Mott the Hoople's version "pales in comparison" to the Bad Company version.

 A live version of "Ready for Love"/"After Lights" was included on Mott the Hoople's 2000 live album Greatest Hits Live.
 Newsday critic Gil de Rubio called this version "poignant."